|

 Happy Birding!

-I’ve seen all of these types of birds at our feeder (except for crows, who like the compost pile), after putting out Wagner’s Greatest Variety for them.
+I’ve seen many of these common winter birds at our feeder (except for crows, who like the compost pile), after putting out Wagner’s Greatest Variety for them.
 If I fill the feeder in the morning, it’s usually gone by the afternoon.